chaendizzle/Compendium/source/tasks/commands/commands.rst

  	Then, any time the button is pressed, the command will start.

- - The command is linked to a subsystem, and should always be running unless something else is using the subsystem
+ - If the command is linked to a subsystem, and should always be running unless something else is using the subsystem:

  	Running a command by making it a subsystem's default command is used for commands that are tightly linked to their subsystems and should almost always be running, unless something more important is using the subsystem.
 Examples include DriveContinuous and ManualElevatorControl commands, since, for example, we usually want the driver in control of the robot by default.
 Remember that a subsystem can only have one default command.